GoogleChrome/developer.chrome.com/site/en/docs/devtools/workspaces/index.md

 ## Related feature: Local Overrides {: #overrides }

-[Local overrides][7] is another DevTools feature that is similar to Workspace.
+[Local overrides][7] is another DevTools feature that is similar to workspace.
 Use local overrides when you want to experiment with changes to a page, and you need to see those changes across page loads, but you don't care about mapping your changes to the page's source code.

 ## Step 1: Setup {: #setup }

-Complete this tutorial to get hands-on experience with Workspace.
+Complete this tutorial to get hands-on experience with a workspace.

 ### Set up the demo {: #demo }